jasondegraw/WeatherExplorer/README.md

 ## Building the Program

-At present, build files are  provided for Qt Creator and CMake.
-The Creator file will go away soon.
-Otherwise, you'll
-need:
+The program used to be built with Qt Creator's ".pro" files, but now is built with CMake.
+In addition to CMake, you will need:

 * Qt - I build with Qt5, but it might still work with 4.